| The federal

 existing clients at least annually thereafter.
 In addition to meeting

-that requirement, Altruist's Form ADV Part II is available to anybody who asks
+Part 2 of Form ADV is available to anybody who asks

 | Rule 3a-4